Tancredo Neves: "Diretas Já" and the Electoral College

 On 15 March 1983, the elected governors took office, and debates around President João Figueiredo's succession began.
 During his address at the end of 1982, the President abdicated from coordinating debates around his succession, and put the issue in the hands of his party, the PDS.
 The lack of a consensus by the PDS in appointing a name denoted cracks in the governmental college.
 The college later appointed Mário Andreazza as Minister of Internal Affairs, Marco Maciel as senator, and Paulo Maluf as congressman, whom all brought a significant part of the PDS with them.
 Vice-president Aureliano Chaves immediately started having conflicts with President Figueiredo, and that only complicated the process of succession.

 Talks towards Neves's candidacy as president began in 1983 when he received a visit led by José Fragelli who brought 15 senators from the PMDB with him.
 The group proposed his candidacy as president in the elections that were set by the Electoral College and scheduled for 15 January 1985.

 In the beginning of that year, Fragelli organized a group of 14 senators, all of whom were willing to work for the presidential campaign, to visit Governor Neves.
 It was Senator Fragelli himself, who after this meeting told Senator Pedro Simon that if the PMDB decided to be part of the Electoral College, their candidate would then be Neves.

 Other segments of the military regime opposition acted differently, and included the re-institution of direct presidential elections in their agenda.
 The opposition's first action took place in the county of Pernambuco, led by Mozart de Abreu e Lima, on the same day that the Military Regime completed its 19th year, 31 March 1983.
 The manifestations that occurred in the Northeast of Brazil resulted from a manifesto by the ten opposition governors (nine from the PMDB and one from the PDT), which demanded the re-establishment of direct presidential elections.

 The very next day, a commission supporting the Diretas Já was formed in the capital of São Paulo and gathered ten thousand people.
 They were frustrated with the rejection of the constitutional amendment from 25 April 1984, called Dantes de Oliveira.
 Many other commissions were formed between January and April 1984 and were given the name "Direct Now Campaign".

 In April 1984, Neves gathered with more than 1,500,000 people in the Vale do Anhangabaú in support of the Diretas Já movement.
 Neves was the first one to give a speech and received a massive applause when he said: "The time has come for us to free our nation from this confusion that has overtaken the country in the past twenty years".
-He then continued to defend the approval of Congress’ amendment, stating that "those members of the parliament who voted against the amendment would have to leave Congress since they no longer represented the people's interests".
+He then continued to defend the approval of Congress's amendment, stating that "those members of the parliament who voted against the amendment would have to leave Congress since they no longer represented the people's interests".